-A volume will need to be mounted, via persistent volume claims, inside the Delimited and Parquet unload service that will provide access to the source file location and inside the load service that will provide access to the target file location.
-This can be configured in one of the following ways that involves setting/overriding some properties in the values-file-connector.yaml configuration file:
+To use the Hadoop source and target connector types and configure persistent volumes using the nfsHadoopStorage options, you will need to uncomment and set the values of unloadHadoopMount and loadHadoopMount to true.
+If these values are set to true, a volume will need to be mounted to add the Hadoop configuration files, via persistent volume claims, inside the file-connector unload and load service that will provide access to the Hadoop configuration files.

+These can be configured in one of the following ways that involves setting/overriding some properties in the values-file-connector.yaml configuration file: